MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-NDK.md

     return false;
 }
 ```

 Once these methods are properly set up, the minidump will be sent to App Center automatically upon restart.
-To troubleshoot, you can use verbose logging `(AppCenter.setLogLevel(Log.VERBOSE) before AppCenter.start)`, to check if minidumps are found and sent after the app is restarted.
+To troubleshoot, you can use verbose logging (`AppCenter.setLogLevel(Log.VERBOSE)` before `AppCenter.start`), to check if minidumps are found and sent after the app is restarted.

 > [!NOTE]
+> The minidump file is sent as a binary attachment.
+Since App Center allows only one binary attachment, you can use only text attachment with the native crash report.

+> [!NOTE]
-There are known cases where breakpad is unable to capture anything on x86 emulator.
+> There are known cases where breakpad is unable to capture anything on x86 emulator.

 ## Symbolication